ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 ## 💻 Tools and Technologies

 Our tool will enable hospitals to easily collect and view their patients' wait times by interacting with a user-friendly dashboard that displays the data as histograms based on different subgroups.
-When data exceeds [CONTROL LIMIT?], the data will be flagged and the dashboard will output a notification for the hospital to review and address.
+When data exceeds [CONTROL LIMIT?], the data will be flagged and the dashboard will output a notification for a potential factor that causes lateness which the hospital can then review and address.

 Languages: R